Emma Stone: Films with Yorgos Lanthimos and professional expansion (2018–present)

 In 2020, Stone and her husband, Dave McCary, launched the production company Fruit Tree.
 Their first project was the independent film When You Finish Saving the World, which marked Jesse Eisenberg's feature directorial debut.
 The film premiered at the 2022 Sundance Film Festival, and had modest reviews.
 The company's next release was the comedy Problemista, directed by Julio Torres.
 It premiered at the 2023 South by Southwest, and was initially scheduled to be released that year, but was delayed due to the 2023 SAG-AFTRA strike.
 Both films were produced in collaboration with A24.

-Stone at the 2024 New York Film Festival premiere of A Real Pain, where she wore a wig to disguise her shaved head for her role in Bugonia, wanting to keep the look a surprise.

 Continuing her collaboration with Lanthimos, Stone starred in his short film Bleat (2022) and feature film Poor Things (2023).
 The latter, a fantasy coming-of-age film, is based on the novel of the same name by Alasdair Gray.
-Stone also produced the film, in which she starred as Bella, a young Victorian woman who is crudely resurrected after her suicide.
+Stone also produced the film, in which she starred as Bella, a young Victorian woman who escapes her suffocating home but finds her morals and behaviour very much at odds with the world outside.
 She found the experience of playing a character liberated of societal pressures to be "extremely freeing", and she performed nudity and several sex scenes in it.
 David Rooney of The Hollywood Reporter wrote that Stone "gorges on it in a fearless performance that traces an expansive arc most actors could only dream about", and particularly praised her ability to perform physical comedy.
 Stephanie Zacharek of Time termed her performance "wonderful—vital, exploratory, almost lunar in its perfect oddness".
+Stone won her fourth Critics' Choice Award, second BAFTA Award, second Golden Globe Award, and second Academy Award in addition to a Best Picture nomination.

+Stone at the 2024 New York Film Festival premiere of A Real Pain, where she wore a wig to disguise her shaved head for her role in Bugonia, wanting to keep the look a surprise.

-Stone next executive produced and starred in the Showtime satirical comedy series The Curse.
+Stone next executive produced and starred in the Showtime satirical comedy series The Curse (2023).
 She played Whitney, an influencer who hosts an HGTV show with her husband.
 Commenting on her achievements of the year, BBC Culture's Caryn James opined that "Stone has quickly moved past Hollywood stardom to claim serious artistic credentials".
-She received two more Golden Globe nominations for Best Actress for her performances in Poor Things and The Curse, winning for the former.
-Also for Poor Things, she won her second Academy Award and BAFTA for Best Actress in addition to a Best Picture nomination.
+She received a Golden Globe nomination for The Curse.
 The 2024 Sundance Film Festival marked the release of two films produced by Stone for Fruit Tree — the horror film I Saw the TV Glow and Eisenberg's second directorial, A Real Pain.
 The latter, a comedy-drama about two mismatched Jewish American cousins, received critical acclaim and several accolades.
 In her fourth collaboration with Lanthimos, Stone played three characters in his absurdist anthology film Kinds of Kindness, which premiered at the 2024 Cannes Film Festival.
 Mashable's Robert Daniels considered it to be the weakest among their collaborations, and labeled her as "miscast".